halfkoreanmike/big_bang/docs/c_development.md

 k3d cluster create --servers 1 --agents 3 -v ~/.k3d/p1-registries.yaml:/etc/rancher/k3s/registries.yaml --k3s-server-arg "--disable=traefik" --k3s-server-arg "--disable=metrics-server" --k3s-server-arg "--tls-san=$YOURPUBLICEC2IP"  -p 80:80@loadbalancer -p 443:443@loadbalancer
 ```

-Here is a break down of what we are doing with this command.
+Here is a break down of what we are doing with this command:

-`-s 1` Creating 1 master/server
++ `-s 1` Creating 1 master/server

-`-a 3` Creating 3 agent nodes
++ `-a 3` Creating 3 agent nodes

-`--k3s-server-arg "--disable=traefik"` Disable the default Traefik Ingress
++ `--k3s-server-arg "--disable=traefik"` Disable the default Traefik Ingress

-`--k3s-server-arg "--disable=metrics-server"` Disable default metrics
++ `--k3s-server-arg "--disable=metrics-server"` Disable default metrics

-`--k3s-server-arg "--tls-san=<your public ec2 ip>"` This adds the public IP to the kubeapi certificate so that you can access it remotely.
++ `--k3s-server-arg "--tls-san=<your public ec2 ip>"` This adds the public IP to the kubeapi certificate so that you can access it remotely.

-`-p 80:80@loadbalancer` Exposes the cluster on the host on port 80
++ `-p 80:80@loadbalancer` Exposes the cluster on the host on port 80

-`-p 443:443@loadbalancer` Exposes the cluster on the host on port 443
++ `-p 443:443@loadbalancer` Exposes the cluster on the host on port 443

 optional:
 `-v ~/.k3d/p1-registries.yaml:/etc/rancher/k3s/registries.yaml` volume mount image pull secret config for k3d cluster